chloekeenan/Project-2/README.md

 - All Audio used in the game were taken from Pixabay (https://pixabay.com/sound-effects/search/no/?manual_search=1&order=None)

 - All icons used in the game were taken from Font Awesome (https://fontawesome.com/)

+# Scripts

+- Code for the game was inspired by : Rock Paper Scissors Game - UI & JavaScript (https://youtu.be/WR_pWXJZiRY) Brad Travery at https://codepen.io/bradtraversy/pen/wLgPzr